List of Shameless (British TV series) characters: Sheila Jackson

 Sheila Jackson (also Gallagher; born 1962) is the third married second wife of Frank Gallagher (David Threlfall).
 She is the mother of Karen Maguire (Rebecca Atkinson), who she had with second husband, Eddie Jackson (Steve Pemberton) and twins Nigel and Delia Gallagher, who she had with Frank in 2005.
 Sheila appeared in 27 episodes in total.

 Sheila was first married to Sheldon.
 Sheila murdered Sheldon and buried him in her back garden after years of domestic abuse.
 Her second husband and father of Karen, Eddie, left her in series 1 after he caught his daughter performing oral sex on Ian (Gerard Kearns) and Lip Gallagher (Jody Latham) under the dining room table.

-Sheila suffers from agoraphobia and is a fan of daytime television, especially Countdown, finding it unbelievable that someone doesn't know who Carol Vorderman or Richard Whiteley are.
+Sheila has agoraphobia and is a fan of daytime television, especially Countdown, finding it unbelievable that someone doesn't know who Carol Vorderman or Richard Whiteley are.
 She has a fixation with performing anal sexual acts upon Frank.
 She named her twins after two famous chefs, Delia Smith and Nigel Slater (although it is possible that the latter was named after Nigella Lawson).
 Sheila left with the twins to go on a cruise after discovering Frank had not divorced his former wife Monica (Annabelle Apsion), who had suddenly reappeared with her lesbian girlfriend.

 In the last episode of series 5, Frank goes into a coma and dreams of his unusual family, where Monica still has her physical body, but the mental state of Sheila, in which Frank refers to her as Sheila-Monica.
 This is shown in the way that she dressed and the sound of her voice while holding up a sign of Sheila's face.
 This may indicate that Frank still has feelings for Sheila, despite their previous marriage being illegal as Frank never got a divorce from Monica before they were to wed.